Biko (song): Recording and releases

 Gabriel provided lead vocals and piano.
 The guitarist for "Biko" was David Rhodes, Gabriel's longtime collaborator.
-Other participants included Jerry Marotta on drums, Phil Collins on surdo, Larry Fast on synths and synthesised bagpipes, and Dave Ferguson on screeches.
-However, a 2016 "listener's companion" to Gabriel's music named Phil Collins as the drummer on the song, Larry Fast as playing the synthesiser, and Jerry Marotta as playing the snare drum.
+Other participants included Jerry Marotta on drums, Phil Collins on surdo, Larry Fast on synths and synthesised bagpipes, and Dave Ferguson on screeches, who was a member of Random Hold with Rhodes.

+The musical origins of the song began with an African rhythm that Gabriel loaded into a small PAiA Electronics electronic drum box introduced by Fast.
+Gabriel said that the rhythmic starting point informed his decision to create relatively simple lyrics and melodic accompaniment.

 "Biko" was first released as a single in 1980.
 Gabriel donated the proceeds from both versions of the single to the Black Consciousness Movement in South Africa.
 These donations would total more than 50,000 pounds.
-The B-side of the 7" version contained Gabriel's version of the Ndebele folks song "Shosholoza", while the 12" version also carried a German vocal version of Gabriel's 1979 track "Here Comes the Flood".
+The B-side of the 7" version contained Gabriel's version of the Ndebele folk song "Shosholoza", while the 12" version also carried a German vocal version of Gabriel's 1977 track "Here Comes the Flood".

 "Biko" was included on Gabriel's third solo album Peter Gabriel III (1980) (a.k.a.
 Melt) released by Charisma Records in 1980.
 At seven and one-half minutes, it was the album's longest song.
 The track was later included on his 1990 compilation Shaking the Tree: Sixteen Golden Greats.

+"Biko" was featured prominently in "Evan", the penultimate episode of the first season of the American television show Miami Vice in 1985.
+Despite being banned by the SABC at the time, the song was not censored when the episode aired in South Africa, allowing many there to hear it for the first time.

 Reception

-Upon its release "Biko" reached No. 38 on the British charts.
+"Biko" was released as a single in 1980 and reached No. 38 on the British charts.
 The 1987 live version reached No. 49 in the UK.
-In 2016 Gabriel's biographer Durrell Bowman ranked "Biko" as among Gabriel's 11 most popular songs.
-Peter Gabriel III topped the British charts for two weeks, giving Gabriel his first No. 1 hit.

 Soon after its release, a copy of "Biko" was seized by South African customs and submitted to the Directorate of Publications, which banned the song and the album on which it featured for being critical of apartheid, calling it "harmful to the security of the State".
 Thus, despite enduring popularity outside South Africa, it had no presence within the country.